Enhanced Dementia Surveillance Initiative

 Duration: 2019 to 2023

-Project description: In collaboration with the Public Health Agency of Canada, Statistics Canada is developing a microsimulation model of dementia, which will project dementia incidence, prevalence and risk factors for dementia among the Canadian population.
+Project description: In collaboration with the Public Health Agency of Canada, Statistics Canada developed a microsimulation model of dementia, which will project dementia incidence, prevalence and risk factors for dementia among the Canadian population.
 The Population Health Model (POHEM) for dementia (POHEM-Dementia) is a tool that will enable policy makers to investigate the contribution of modifiable risk factors to dementia incidence, and to evaluate potential intervention strategies and policy options.

 - Date modified: